|« PreviousNext »|

 GPU instances run as HVM-based instances.
 Hardware virtual machine (HVM) virtualization uses hardware-assist technology provided by the AWS platform.
 With HVM virtualization, the guest VM runs as if it were on a native hardware platform, except that it still uses paravirtual (PV) network and storage drivers for improved performance.
 This enables Amazon EC2 to provide dedicated access to one or more discrete GPUs in each GPU instance.

-You can cluster GPU instances into a cluster placement group.
-Cluster placement groups provide low latency and high-bandwidth connectivity between the instances within a single Availability Zone.
+You can cluster GPU instances into a placement group.
+Placement groups provide low latency and high-bandwidth connectivity between the instances within a single Availability Zone.
 For more information, see Placement Groups.

 For more information about the hardware specifications for each Amazon EC2 instance type, see Instance Type Details.